sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 ### 5.2.4 Tests passed?
 **Model developer**: Did the model pass the tests outlined in the testing strategy?

-Did the model pass the tests as documented in the testing strategy?

 * [ ] Yes
 * [ ] No